rematocorp/trello-integration-action/README.md

                   trello-list-id-pr-open: ${{ secrets.TRELLO_PR_OPEN_LIST_ID }} # Trello list ID for open pull request, visit a board then append .json to url to find id
                   trello-list-id-pr-closed: ${{ secrets.TRELLO_PR_CLOSED_LIST_ID }} # Trello list ID for closed pull request, visit a board then append .json to url to find id
                   trello-conflicting-labels: 'feature;bug;chore' # When a card has one of these labels then branch category label is not assigned
-                  trello-labels-to-keep: 'priority-1;priority-2' # Labels that would need to be returned to the card when moving from one board to another (in case of custom automation that removes labels)
 ```

 Inspired by [dalezak/github-commit-to-trello-card](https://github.com/dalezak/github-commit-to-trello-card) and [delivered/attach-to-trello-card-action](https://github.com/delivered/attach-to-trello-card-action).